-I am 40 years young and was born in the capital of Prague, still in former totalitarian Czechoslovakia.
+I was born in the capital of Prague, still in former totalitarian Czechoslovakia.
 My parents fled with me within the first year of my life.
 After my parents’ escape I’d been growing up in Munich until the age of 12.

 The Fall of the Iron Curtain in 1989 made my parents move for new business closer to the Czech-German border in Passau.
 One year later I moved from Munich to Passau and have been here since 1991.